 At the time of her participation in the Fundamentalist-Modernist Controversy, Pearl Buck had also established herself as a bestselling writer.
 Her first novel, East Wind:West Wind was published in 1930.

-A year later, she would publish her most famous novel, The Good Earth, which was the first in a three-book trilogy called The House of Earth.
+A year later, she would publish her most famous novel, The Good Earth, which was the first in a classic trilogy of novels called The House of Earth.

-The epic novel told the story of Wang Lung, a poor Chinese peasant farmer who marries a slave girl named O-Lan, lives a hard life, then unexpectedly rises to prominence, only to encounter more hardships.
+The Good Earth told the epic story of Wang Lung, a poor Chinese peasant farmer who marries a slave girl named O-Lan, lives a hard life, then unexpectedly rises to prominence, only to encounter more hardships.

 The second book in the trilogy, Sons (1933), follows Wang Lung's sons, and the third book, A House Divided (1935), follows the third generation of Wang Lung's family.

-The Good Earth won Pearl Buck a Pulitzer Prize for literature.
+The Good Earth won Pearl Buck the Pulitzer Prize for Literature.
 It was adapted as an acclaimed feature film in 1937, starring Paul Muni as Wang Lung and Luise Rainer as O-Lan.